mikoto2000/devcontainer.vim/README_en.md

 - Only amd64 containers can be used
 - Not supported in Alpine-based containers
-- Operation has not been tested on macOS
+- Does not work on arm-based macOS

 ## Install: